deepthi-sasi/docker-js-app/README.md

 #### To push the docker image to the Nexus private repository

+To setup a Nexus repository see [documentation here](https://github.com/deepthi-sasi/Artifact-Repository-Manager-with-Nexus).

 Docker login uses the Nexus username and pass, for the tag and push commands replace the IP Address with the Nexus server IP/hostname.

     docker login